Qualities

 This grade is the optimal combination of price and performance for the basic level of hotels, restaurants and catering, event services, adventure kitchens, chefs of ideas, trendy restaurants and private consumers with fashion demands.
 These sorting criteria meet the expectations of professional hosts, who know that a steak from an expensive brand-name plate does not taste different, or that a patient from a brand-name cup does not become healthier faster.
 In this quality and price range we compare our products with, among brands like Tognana, Churchill, Kahla, Seltmann, Mitterteich, Vega, Lubiana and other well-known brands in the industry.
 A good example for this kind of basic quality are the series Katja, Teardrops, and many others.

-Budget quality by Holst Porzellan
+Budget by Holst Porzellan

 These items correspond to the perfect intersection of price and quality for commercial use.
 The glazes are neat, small optical defects do not affect the intended use of the goods in any way.
 On closer inspection, slight differences in whiteness are visible, but they are not disturbing in the overall picture.
 Floors and adjusting rings on the underside may have pores and interruptions, but these are not sharp-edged.
 Very large tops can tilt minimally on glass or smooth surfaces, which is not a problem when using tablecloths or placemats.
 Edges and flags show a purely optical inequality when stacked, which only the dishwasher, but never the guest, sees.
 This quality level is the result of a somewhat more generous "mixed sorting" (a/b-grade) due to the price, in which good goods (a-grade) are mixed with a proportion of slightly defective goods (b-grade).